 10. Do something nice to someone

 Don’t wait for people to do something to make you happy.
-Instead you are that source of happiness for someone and that would in itself make you happy too.
+Instead, you are that source of happiness for someone and that would in itself make you happy too.
 This small act of kindness would uplift your spirit.
-It could be any small gesture like waving, smiling, saying a hello or nodding to someone.
+It could be any small gesture like waving, smiling, saying hello or nodding to someone.
 It doesn’t have to be a massive gesture, just these minute things can make up a good day in the end.

 Positive thinking is certainly not a magical wand that will make your problems disappear.
 But, it is surely a way to help you manage yourself better and approach your battles in a more productive way.